 1920s they would faint in sheer terror..........A WOMAN COACH DRIVER!

 That's right we have a female at the wheel of a 52 seat coach, no surprise for me we've seen

-them before however the only person to make a sexist joke was a woman, pomdayank,
+however the only person to make a sexist joke was a woman, pomdayank,

 "are women allowed to drive buses?!" point one to feminism! (secretly love it!!)